reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/c8y_inventory_find.md

       --owner string                  Filter by owner
       --query string                  ManagedObject query (accepts pipeline)
       --queryTemplate string          String template to be used when applying the given query.
 Use %s to reference the query/pipeline input
+      --skipChildrenNames             Don't include the child devices names in the response.
+This can improve the API response because the names don't need to be retrieved
       --type string                   Filter by type
+      --withChildren                  Determines if children with ID and name should be returned when fetching the managed object.
+Set it to false to improve query performance.
+      --withChildrenCount             When set to true, the returned result will contain the total number of children in the respective objects (childAdditions, childAssets and childDevices)
+      --withGroups                    When set to true it returns additional information about the groups to which the searched managed object belongs.
+This results in setting the assetParents property with additional information about the groups.
-      --withParents                   include a flat list of all parents and grandparents of the given object
+      --withParents                   Include a flat list of all parents and grandparents of the given object
 ```

 ### Options inherited from parent commands